 and Author of Men, Women and Tools, Bridging the Divide

-In Watching the Light, Elizabeth Cunningham turns a photographer's
+In Watching the Light Below the Storm, Elizabeth Cunningham

-on the mountain slopes in autumn to the warm, familiar burn of companionship
+kindling of larches on the mountain slopes in autumn to the warm, familiar

 ~ Jenna Butler, Poet, Editor, Environmentalist and Author of Revery:

 Elizabeth Cunningham was born in Toronto and lives in Nelson B.C. with

 her husband, composer Doug Jamieson.
 She holds a Master’s degree in Expressive